frosteryt44/dwarfs-game/README.md

   - `/shader_cache/` — DXVK state cache.

 ## P.S
-   - This is my first repo on github and i dont used ai.
+   - This is my first repo on github and i dont used ai(to be honest, i used ai for generating readme.md).
 Enjoy

 ## License